ShivamMistry/RSLoader/README.md

 ###License

-This project is licensed under the LGPL, see license.txt for more information.
+This project is licensed under the MIT license, see license.txt for more information.